TechStrike/wp-deportation-clock/README.md

 ##Installation
 It is a standard WordPress plug-in.
 Tested on WordPress 3.5.x, 3.4.x.
 Please submit any issues found on lower versions.
-Goal is 2.9+.
+Goal is 3.0+.
+WP2.9 has issues.

 #####Method 1
 Download the plug-in [zip link], unzip it, and upload it to the plugins folder of your WordPress using sftp.
 Activate it.